sbt/sbt-native-packager/src/sphinx/formats/rpm.rst

 ~~~~~~~~~~~~~~~~~~

   ``maintainerScripts in Rpm``
-    Contains the scriptles being injected into the specs file.
+    Contains the scriptlets being injected into the specs file.
 Currently supports all
     previous scriptlets: ``%pretrans``, ``%pre``, ``%verifyscript%``, ``%post``, ``%posttrans``,
     ``%preun`` and  ``%postun``